Raised from the Dead the Son of the Widow of Nain

 Obviously, having a son die would be a tragedy for anyone, but consider the implications for this widow.
 Just what would it have meant socially, spiritually, and financially to be a widow without an inheritor in ancient Israel.
+Not only was there spiritual and emotional pain, but this widow of Nain was also facing financial ruin—even staring starvation in the face.
 Upon marriage, a woman was assigned to her husband’s family for financial protection.
 If he died, then her care was delegated to her birthright son.
 Now that this widow’s birthright and only son was dead, she was at the end of her rope financially.
 If her son was in his 20s, she was probably a middle-aged woman, living in a small, secluded farm town, and now found herself spiritually, socially, and financially destitute.”